 State Regulated Contaminants with Notification Levels

-5 DDW has established a NL of 10 ppt for NDMA; the NL, is, quite simply, the level of a constituent in drinking water that is not considered to pose a significant health risk to people ingesting that water on a daily basis.
+3 DDW has established an NL of 10 ppt for NDMA; the NL is the level of a constituent in drinking water that is not considered to pose a significant health risk to people ingesting that water on a daily basis.
 DDW has not established an MCL for NDMA, and we proactively monitor our water supply sources to identify any changes in water quality that our customers need to be informed of.
-If DDW does establish a regulatory MCL, Cal Water will meet that standard, as we are committed to doing with all of DDW’s other regulatory standards.
+If DDW does ever establish a regulatory MCL, Cal Water will meet that standard, as it is committed to doing with each of DDW's other regulatory standards.
 NDMA exposure over a lifetime resulted in cancer in some laboratory studies.

 |AS||Internal corrosion of AC water mains|